5 Accessible Restaurants Near London Christmas Markets

 Location: Near Covent Garden Christmas Market

 For a vibrant and more affordable option, Wahaca in Covent Garden is an excellent choice.
-This colourful Mexican restaurant is ideal for filling up on tacos and street food in a high energy environment.
-It is particularly well-suited for larger groups, as the layout is spacious and easy to navigate.
+This colourful Mexican restaurant is ideal for filling up on tacos and street food in a high-energy environment.

-Access is provided via a lift, and the restaurant offers a wide variety of seating options to meet different needs.
-One standout feature is the wheelchair accessible bathroom, which includes stoma-friendly features such as hooks and shelves at a convenient height.
+• Facilities: One standout feature is the wheelchair-accessible bathroom, which includes stoma-friendly features such as hooks and shelves at a convenient height.
 Finding accessible restaurants that consider these specific hygiene requirements is rare, making Wahaca a top pick for the inclusive community.

 Wahaca seating area.
 Path straight.
 Seating either side.